ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - *Pololu libraries are very basic, there is an AHRS example but there are more steps to make it running https://github.com/pololu/minimu-9-ahrs-arduino*.
 - *Need to investigate if magnetometer has flipped axes.*

-## Arduino Nano 33 BLE (with LSM9DS1) DEPRECATED
+## Arduino Nano 33 BLE (with LSM9DS1)

-**Why it's deprecated?**
-1. The newer version of board has a different sensor but still no access to interrupt pin.
-2. Without interrupts it's impossible to compute delta time along with Bluetooth LE communication.
-It still relies on polling method.
+### Calibration:
+- Use MotionCal.
+- Gyro calibration is on startup.

+### Notes
+- The X and Y axes are inversed on gyro and accel? (requires confirmation)
-3. Let's be honest - the first time I got it, the library was unusable and my example usage is more like a failed attempt to make it work, eventually stopped wasting my time on this at some point.
+- **Instead of Arduino libraries made for this board, we are using Adafruit libraries.** *In fact, the Arduino libraries looks unfinished.
+Let's be honest - the first time I got it, the Arduino library was unusable and my example usage was a failed attempt to make it work, eventually stopped wasting my time on this at some point.*
+- The newer version of board has a different sensor but still no access to interrupt pin. *Without interrupt pin it's difficult to write non-polling code along with Bluetooth LE communication.
+This might be a performance (and integration) bottleneck.*
-4. In 2025 there are probably better alternatives.
-For example - equivalent board form adafruit includes Li-Po battery unit.
+- *In 2025 there are probably better alternatives.
+For example - equivalent board form adafruit includes Li-Po battery unit.*

-### Some info:
-- The X and Y axes are inversed. (requires confirmation)
-- The code is deprecated but the IMU example still works.
-- Arduino equivalent of Adafruit AHRS libraries are confusing.

-### What must be fixed:
-- For some (probably stupid) reasons I can't set reversed unit conversion to fit motioncal requirements.
-Send a pull request if you can fix this.

 ## BNO055
 ### Calibration: